MartinMetaksov/mmm.FunctionalInspiration/README.md

-# Trying out functional programming techniques in imperative languages
+# Trying out some functional programming techniques in C#